 Like other DVDs, the erasable DVD is two discs sandwiched together.
 The bottom disc has the molded spiral groove, phase change layer, dielectric layers, and metal reflective layer.
 The disc is only 0.6 mm thick which is half the thickness of the CD-RW disc (1.2 mm).
 An adhesive is placed on top of the 0.6 mm disc and then another 0.6 mm disc is glued to it and then a label is screened on top of this disc.
 This brings the total disc thickness to 1.2 mm, which is the same as the CD.
-Because the erasable DVDs are only available in the single layer format (only one information layer that can store information) the top disc is simply a blank or dummy polycarbonate plastic disc with none of the other layers.
+Because the rewritable DVDs are only available in the single layer format (only one information layer that can store information) the top disc is simply a blank or dummy polycarbonate plastic disc with none of the other layers being present.

 These discs may be useful for transferring large files from one computer to the next or from person to person, but they are not recommended for the long-term storage of digital scrapbooking projects or other types of digital information.
-Tests have shown that these discs have fairly low stability relative to other types of optical discs and can fail or not function properly in only a short amount of time.
+Some accelerated aging research has shown that these discs have fairly low stability relative to other types of optical discs and can fail or not function properly in only a short amount of time.
 An approximation of the average lifetime of DVD-RW and DVD+RW discs is 10 to 25 years.
 The research showed that the +RW formats are at the upper end of this range and the -RW discs at the lower end of this average longevity scale.
 Overall, the stability is rated lower than the CD-RW disc.

 Overall, the DVD RW format was never in widespread use and used in less frequency than the CD-RW format.